Greenhouse gas emissions: Digital services

 A study in 2015 investigated the global electricity usage that can be ascribed to Communication Technology (CT) between 2010 and 2030.
 Electricity usage from CT was divided into four principle categories: (i) consumer devices, including personal computers, mobile phones, TVs and home entertainment systems; (ii) network infrastructure; (iii) data center computation and storage; and lastly (iv) production of the above categories.
 The study estimated for the worst-case scenario, that CT electricity usage could contribute up to 23% of the globally released greenhouse gas emissions in 2030.

 Health care

 The healthcare sector produces 4.4–4.6% of global greenhouse gas emissions.

 Based on the 2013 life cycle emissions in the health care sector, it is estimated that the GHG emissions associated with US health care activities may cause an additional 123,000 to 381,000 DALYs annually.

 Tourism

 According to UNEP, global tourism is a significant contributor to the increasing concentrations of greenhouse gases in the atmosphere, with air travel accounting for a substantial share of tourism's carbon footprint—up to 70% in some countries like Iceland.

 Recent studies show that tourism produces around 1 kg of CO_{2} per dollar spent—about 25% higher than the global economic average—highlighting its substantial carbon intensity.

-Banking

-Banks' financed emissions - the greenhouse gas emissions linked to the investment and lending activities of financial institutions - represent around 75% of their carbon footprint.
-The Network for Greening the Financial System estimates that climate disasters could dent global economic growth up to 3% in the next five years, and that the financial sector could play a key role in mitigating the risks of climate change.

-The Net-Zero Banking Alliance has created guidelines for climate target setting for banks, while the Partnership for Carbon Accounting Financials is developing a harmonized approach to assess and disclose the greenhouse gas emissions associated with financial institutions' loans and investments.